lana-z/city-explorer/README.md

 ## Credit and Collaborations
 I collaborated with Stephanie and Latherio.
 Brandon and ChatGPT assisted us.
-React, Axios and LocationIQ are utilized.
+LocationIQ and Weatherbit API are utilized.